wbalconi/gun-cleaning-demo02/Writerside/topics/How-to-buy-bullets-for-hunting.md

 1. **Legal Requirements**: Ensure that you are aware of the legal regulations regarding ammunition purchase in your area.
 Different states and countries have varying rules, so research thoroughly.

-2. **Purpose of Hunting**: Define the purpose of your hunting expedition.
+2. **Purpose of Sporting**: Define the purpose of your hunting expedition.
 Are you targeting small game, big game, or varmints?
 The type of bullet you choose will depend on your intended prey.

 ## How to Buy Bullets